dgdelmas/neural_cpp/README.md

 Note that we are using a one-hot representation for `y`, where `y=(0,...,0,1,0,...,0)`.

 Let us use `n_tr = 58000` samples for training, and the remaining `n_samp - n_tr = 2000` for testing.
 Instead of stochastic gradient descent, let us speed up the training by switching into the Adam optimizer.
-Given that this dataset is relatively easy to learn, we can use a very small mini-batch, say, a size `40`, and, consequentely, a single pass should be enough (i.e., a single epoch).
+Given that this dataset is relatively easy to learn, we can use a very small mini-batch, say, a size `40`, and, consequently, a single pass should be enough (i.e., a single epoch).
 So we can run

     int n_tr = 58000; // training set